Central Coast, NSW Independent local news, kept on the record

 Spoke for council in the budget adoption announcement.

-• Chief Executive Officer: David Farmer
+• Chief Executive Officer: David Farmer (retires 2 September 2026)

 • Directors (as quoted in 2026 announcements)